 INTRODUCTION

 Diabetes mellitus (DM) is a non-communicable metabolic degenerative disorder associated with a high risk of chronic complications and comorbidities[1].
-Obesity and many other inabilities could lead to diabetes if happens in pre diabetic patients[2].
+Obesity and many other inabilities could lead to diabetes if they happen in pre diabetic patients[2].

-Around 422 million people are diagnosed with DM, 80% of the diabetes deaths occur in low- and middle-income countries.
-Approximately 1.5 million deaths in 2012 were directly caused by Diabetes worldwide while 2.2 million deaths were caused by higher blood glucose level due to the increases of the risk of cardiovascular disease in the same year.
-The prevalence of the disease increased dramatically many folds during the last 3 decades aligning the increase of prevalence of obesity, overweight, and physical inactivity[3].
+Around 422 million people are diagnosed with DM, and 80% of diabetes deaths occur in low- and middle-income countries.
+Approximately 1.5 million deaths in 2012 were directly caused by diabetes worldwide, while 2.2 million deaths were caused by higher blood glucose level due to the increases of risk of cardiovascular disease in the same year.
+The prevalence of the disease increased dramatically many fold during the last 3 decades, aligning with the increase of prevalence of obesity, overweight, and physical inactivity[3].
 If no drastic actions are taken, the number of people living with diabetes is expected to reach 552 million by 2030[4-6].
-Cost of prevention and the indirect cost must be all calculated to increase the awareness of the society and emphasize on the prevention of the disease and limiting further complications[7].
+Cost of prevention and indirect cost must be calculated to increase the awareness of society and to emphasize the importance of disease prevention and limiting further complications[7].
 Saudi Arabia is among the top 10 countries with the highest prevalence of diabetes[8-10].
 Early prevention can limit the complications and their impact on the person’s quality of life, reducing the cost with positive impact on the Health system[11].
 Most countries spend between 5% and 20% of their total health expenditure on diabetes[12,13].
 Fourteen percent of the population in the Eastern Mediterranean Region has diabetes[14], approximately 35 million people.
-The expected prevalence of diabetes in Middle East and North America (MENA) will be 60 million diabetics patient in 2030[15,16].
+The expected prevalence of diabetes in Middle East and North America (MENA) will be 60 million in 2030[15,16].

-The sixth edition of the IDF Diabetes Atlas reports that only 2.5% of global health expenditure on diabetes is spent in the MENA Region[17].
-The anticipated prevalence for diabetes 2010-2030 in the Gulf countries are: United Arab Emirates 18.7%-21.4%, Kingdom of Saudi Arabia 16.8%-18.9%, Bahrain 15.4%-17.3%, Kuwait 14.6%-16.9% and Oman 13.4%-14.9%[18,19].
-The recent and rapid socio-economic development of the Gulf Cooperation Council (GCC) countries has been associated with this rising prevalence.
+The sixth edition of the International Diabetes Federation Diabetes Atlas reports that only 2.5% of global health expenditure on diabetes is spent in the MENA Region[17].
+The anticipated prevalence for diabetes 2010-2030 in the Gulf countries are: United Arab Emirates 18.7%-21.4%, Kingdom of Saudi Arabia 16.8%-18.9%, Bahrain 15.4%-17.3%, Kuwait 14.6%-16.9%, and Oman 13.4%-14.9%[18,19].
+The recent and rapid socio-economic development of the Gulf Cooperation Council countries has been associated with this rising prevalence.

-“The prevalence of obesity in adults of 30-60 years in Saudi Arabia increased by 1.5% for women and 4.1% for men annually between 1992 and 2005[20].
-In Qatar and Kuwait, 35% and 36% of male; and 45% and 48% of female adults were found to be obese”.
-Equally alarming are the numbers for younger age cohorts: In Kuwait, 21% of males and 18% of females aged 10-19 were obese[21-23].
+“The prevalence of obesity in adults of 30-60 years in Saudi Arabia increased by 1.5% for women and 4.1% for men annually between 1992 and 2005.
+In Qatar and Kuwait, 35% and 36% of male; and 45% and 48% of female adults were found to be obese”[20].
+Equally alarming are the numbers for younger age cohorts: In Kuwait, 21% of males and 18% of females aged 10-19 years were obese[21-23].

-The statistics of World Health Organization (WHO) in Saudi Arabia in 2016 showed that the rate of diabetes in men was higher than with the female.
-Also, the level of overweight females was higher than males, the rate of physical inactivity was higher also among women 67.7% while in men it is 52.1%[24].
+The statistics of World Health Organization in Saudi Arabia in 2016 showed that the rate of diabetes in males was higher than that in females.
+Also, the level of overweight females was higher than that in males, and the rate of physical inactivity was higher among women 67.7%, while in men it was 52.1%[24].

-The purpose of this study was to describe the relationship between direct medical costs and individual demographic characteristics, different regimen of treatment, and well glycemic control.
-It showed the monthly cost of medications and the pharmacy average consumption of each oral hypoglycemic medication listed in the formulary.
-It explored the awareness of these patients of the disease and the role of lifestyle modifications in addition to oral hypoglycemic medication.
-Lack of enough awareness will lead to high treatment cost with low therapeutic outcomes.
+The purpose of this study was to describe the relationship between direct medical costs and individual demographic characteristics, different regimen of treatment, and glycemic control.
+Here, we include the monthly cost of medications and the pharmacy average consumption of each oral hypoglycemic medication listed in the formulary.
+In addition, awareness of these patients of the disease and the role of lifestyle modifications in addition to oral hypoglycemic medication are explored.
+Lack of sufficient awareness will lead to high treatment cost with low therapeutic outcomes.

 MATERIALS AND METHODS